 General / January 29, 2020

-As consumers increasingly demand convenient packaging and eco-conscious manufacturing, innovation to meet those needs has made pouches the fastest growing segment of packaging.
+As consumers increasingly demand convenient packaging and eco-conscious manufacturing, innovative pouch packaging to meet those needs has made pouches the fastest growing segment of packaging.
 Beyond these needs, brands are also interested in adopting flexible pouch packaging to help grow their visibility and shelf performance while keeping costs down.

 Pouches have continued to evolve with the demand and are not only getting stronger but also smarter.
 New films and polymers are being developed all the time, and interactive “smart” technologies such as AR (augmented reality) and NFC (near-field communication) provide customers with far more information that what can merely be printed on the package.